matthewwong525/linked-blog-starter-md/publish/works-out-of-the-box-with-markdown-files.md

 - URL paths are generated based on the folder structure and file names
-- Links to attachments automatically work
+- Links to attachments/images automatically work
+- [[accepted-markdown-metadata|Metadata]] can also be passed into the blog